image of flow meter natural gas engineers use to determine if odorant is continually flowing to natural gas pipelines

 At its core, odorization is the process of adding a chemical (commonly mercaptan) to the natural gas in order to create a smell, which is pretty simple.
 However, it’s more than just the case of dumping in some chemicals.
 The method needs to be accurate—sufficient odorant to be noticed, but not too much that it irritates people or leads to false alarms.
 That equilibrium is the key to the process.

-What Is the Significance?
+What Is The Significance?

 Odorization might seem to be an unimportant point, but it actually has consequences.
 Here is the main reason it’s a must-do for operators: